Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Time-dependent problem

-Taking $T_{1,a}=0$, $\alpha_a=\alpha_f$, then the revered initial amplitude $\alpha_b$ can be predicted at $T_{1,a}=T_f$.
-One fast approximation can be made on finding the final state $(T_f,\alpha_f)$ when the forward evolution~\eqref{eq:forward landau} enters the quasistatic region, \textit{i.e.}, $T_f>T_{e}$, and the amplitude $\alpha_f$ can be approximated by Eq.~\eqref{eq:alpha_s}.
+Taking $T_{1,a}=0$, $\alpha_a=\alpha_f$, then the reversed initial amplitude $\alpha_b$ can be predicted at $T_{1,a}=T_f$.
+One quick approximation can be made on finding the final state $(T_f,\alpha_f)$ when the forward evolution~\eqref{eq:forward landau} enters the quasistatic region, \textit{i.e.}, $T_f>T_{e}$, and the amplitude $\alpha_f$ can be approximated by Eq.~\eqref{eq:alpha_s}.

-Figure~\ref{fig:Hysteresis} shows a comparison of the forward and reverse process approximated by Eqs.~\eqref{eq:forward landau} and~\eqref{eq:reverse}.
-In the quasistatic region, the evolution is close to reversible, after which the reverse evolution does not experience a sudden drop, which would parallel the rapid increase in the forward process.
+Figure~\ref{fig:Hysteresis} shows a comparison of the forward and reversed processes approximated by Eqs.~\eqref{eq:forward landau} and~\eqref{eq:reverse}.
+In the quasistatic region, the evolution is close to reversible, after which the reverse evolution does not experience a sudden decrease in amplitude, which would parallel the rapid increase during the forward process.
 The cycling process under the fully nonlinear simulation shows similar dynamics.
-It is interesting to note that at $t=T_f$, while the $\alpha_f$ from the simulation and Eq.~\eqref{eq:forward landau} are different, the reverse processes saturate near the early region, and such that Eq.~\eqref{eq:reverse} provides a good approximation to the reversed `initial' amplitude.
+It is interesting to note that $\alpha_f$ from the simulation and Eq.~\eqref{eq:forward landau} are different at $t=T_f$, yet the predictions of both during the reverse process eventually coincide in the small-$t$ region, meaning that Eq.~\eqref{eq:reverse} provides a good approximation to the reversed ``initial'' amplitude.

+{This result is very similar to the one reported in the experimental work~\cite{BS84}, wherein the peak of a magnetic fluid interface attains different amplitudes at the same field strength upon cycling the external magnetic field.
+This effect was attributed to the strong permeability of the ferrofluid.
+While in our work, the hysteresis-like behavior is mainly due to the time-dependent field's interaction with the interfacial nonlinearity, which is captured by the reduced models in Eq.~\eqref{eq:forward landau} and Eq.~\eqref{eq:reverse}.
+The difference between these evolution equations highlights the hysteresis-like behavior.}

 On the one hand, Eq.~\eqref{eq:reverse} provides a tool for predicting the time-reversed process.
 On the other hand, this equation also provides a new point of view on the observed irreversibility.
-Solutions to Eq.~\eqref{eq:forward landau} in the $(T_1,\alpha)$ plane, and solutions to Eq.~\eqref{eq:reverse} in the $(T_f-T_1,\alpha)$ plane are two families of curves, with intersection points $(T_f,\alpha_f)$.
-The initial condition of Eq.~\eqref{eq:forward landau} determines a certain curve in the forward family, along which any arbitrary $(T_f,\alpha_f)$ can be found as the intersection point with the curve in the reverse family determined by Eq.~\eqref{eq:reverse}.
+Solutions to Eq.~\eqref{eq:forward landau} in the $(T_1,\alpha)$ plane, and solutions to Eq.~\eqref{eq:reverse} in the $(T_f-T_1,\alpha)$ plane are two families of curves that intersect at $(T_f,\alpha_f)$.
+The initial condition~\eqref{eq:forward landau} determines a certain curve in the forward family, along which any arbitrary $(T_f,\alpha_f)$ can be found as the intersection point with the curve in the reverse family determined by Eq.~\eqref{eq:reverse}.
 Importantly, these two curves intersect only at $(T_f,\alpha_f)$ and do not overlap.